 She felt very comfortable in Batakland and had a really happy time.
 Zoé loved the water and enjoyed swimming extensively every day.
 She also identified herself with the hotel and always wanted to be involved in the processes and the hotel business.
 It was her home that she really loved.
 Her paradise that bears her name!

-When Zoé was 10 years old, she suddenly felt the urge to visit Switzerland again.
-Suddenly she missed the “Swiss” and my family, who are also part of her!
+When Zoé was 10 years old, she suddenly felt the urge to visit Switzerland again because she missed the Swiss family and Switzerland!

 Zoé's wish was answered in life, because I became very ill due to an infection, so I was advised to seek treatment outside of Indonesia.
 That was enough reason for me to return home temporarily in the summer of 2019.
 A year was planned because that is how long my therapy would take, according to the doctor's estimate.